-On behalf of the board, I thank our small management team who continue to manage the orchard to a high standard.
-The Directors take this opportunity to record their appreciation.
+The Company continues to rely on a small team who manage the orchard and produce cost effective results.
+The Directors take this opportunity to record their appreciation of their ongoing efforts.

 Impact of legislation and other external requirements

 The Board believes that the consolidated entity has adequate systems in place for the management of its environmental regulations and is not aware of any breach of those environmental requirements as they apply to the consolidated entity.
 There were no changes in environmental or other legislative requirements during the year that have significantly affected the results or operations of the consolidated entity.